FertilitySmart vs. Other Fertility Supplements: What Makes Us Different

 Missing third-party testing No statement of GMP certification or independent lab verification The supplement industry is not pre-market regulated; third-party testing is one of the few independent signals of ingredient accuracy

-These are the practical criteria that separate an evidence-informed supplement from one that may sound similar on the surface but delivers considerably less.
+These are the practical criteria that help you separate an evidence-informed supplement from one that may sound similar on the surface but delivers considerably less.

 How does FertilitySmart compare against these criteria?

+So how do we measure up when you apply these same standards to our own formulas?
 FertilitySmart offers two separate formulations — Conceive for Women and Conceive for Men — designed around the different nutritional needs of each partner during the preconception window.
-Applied to the framework above:
+Held up against the framework above:

 • Nutrient profile and dose.
 Each formula lists every ingredient with its full per-capsule dose.
-The women's formula includes folate, vitamin D, CoQ10, and chasteberry (Vitex agnus-castus), with the chasteberry dose aligned to the range used in published clinical trials of premenstrual symptoms and hyperprolactinaemia, where it has the strongest evidence base.11 Because chasteberry has dopaminergic activity, women taking dopamine agonists, hormone replacement therapy, oral contraceptives, or fertility medications should discuss it with their healthcare provider before use.
+The women's formula includes folate, vitamin D, CoQ10, and chasteberry (Vitex agnus-castus), with the chasteberry dose aligned to the range used in published clinical trials of premenstrual symptoms and hyperprolactinaemia, where it has the strongest evidence base.11 Evidence specifically for Vitex in preconception conception outcomes is more limited; Vitex is best considered for cycle-regularity support in women with PMS-related cycle disturbance.
+Because chasteberry has dopaminergic activity, women taking dopamine agonists, hormone replacement therapy, oral contraceptives, or fertility medications should discuss it with their healthcare provider before use.
 The men's formula includes zinc, selenium, L-carnitine, CoQ10, and vitamin E at doses within the ranges reported in the Salas-Huetos 2018 meta-analysis.5

 • Transparency.
 There are no proprietary blends.
-Each ingredient appears with its precise dose on the label so any buyer can line it up against clinical trial dosing, as this guide encourages.
+Every ingredient appears with its precise dose on the label, so you can line it up against clinical trial dosing yourself — exactly as this guide encourages.

 • Forms.
 Specific forms (such as methylfolate, ubiquinone CoQ10, and named selenium and zinc salts) are declared, not implied.